ibm-security-verify/verify-sdk-ios/sdk/authentication/README.md

 The Authentication SDK enables applications to obtain limited access to an HTTP service by orchestrating an approval interaction between the resource owner and the HTTP service.

+## Example
+An [example](../../examples/authentication) application is available for the Verify Authentication SDK

 ## Getting started

 ### Installation